SharafatKarim/pstu-cse-academic/Semester 5/software development/proposal (pstu-diary)/app-proposal.typ

   grid(
     columns: (auto, auto),
     rows: (auto, auto),
-    [ #image("UI/4.png", width: 90%) ], [ #image("UI/5.png", width: auto) ],
+    [ #image("UI/4.png", width: 61%) ], [ #image("UI/5.png", width: 61%) ],
   ),
   caption: [Settings and sign in page's UI concept],
 ) <UI3>

 = Limitations

-+ Currently browser extensions are not planned, but the application will be designed to allow easy integration with popular browsers in the future.
-+ The initial version will focus on core functionalities and may not include all advanced features like URL shortening or QR code generation.
++ Currently, it's not 100% translated.
++ Students can't update club related and co-curricular activities.

+= Future Plans

++ Implementing more features like event calendar, campus map, lost and found section, blood donor finder etc.
++ Adding more departments and personnel to the contact list.
++ Enhancing the admin panel with more functionalities.
++ Improving the UI/UX based on user feedback.
++ Implementing push notifications for important updates and announcements.

 = Result
-The expected outcome of PSTU Diary is a fully functional, cross-platform application that allows users to manage their digital resources efficiently.
+The project is aimed to give students and faculty members of Patuakhali Science and Technology University (PSTU) a centralized platform to access contact information and resources efficiently.
+The application is expected to enhance communication within the university community and provide a user-friendly experience across multiple platforms.

 #bibliography(title: "References", "refs.bib")